Arsalaan-Alam/Youtube-Downloader/README.md

 ```
 python -m pip install --upgrade pytube
 ```
-**The downloaded video would be saved in the same folder in which the code is**
+**The downloaded video would be saved in the same folder of the code**